yursky/art-of-text/blogPost.md

 Transfer: great service !
 ```

-In the first example, the core subject in the original sentance (the service) is preserved in the transformed sentance.
+In the first example, the core subject in the original sentance (the service) is preserved in the transformed sentence.
 "Horrible" was transformed into "great," which shows the model is able to reverse the sentiment.
-An interesting thing to note in this example is the period became an exclaimation point, showing the model understands a concept of enthusiasm.
+An interesting thing to note in this example is the period became an exclamation point, showing the model understands the concept of enthusiasm.

 ```
 Original: i would never recommend this place to anyone and it 's me .
 Transfer: i will definitely recommend this place to go and everyone !
 ```

-The second example also shows the model preserves content and reverses sentiment; however, the model also translates "it's me" to "everyone," which is incorrect.
+Okay so maybe neither of these sentences are grammatically correct, but there are interesting results.
+Again, we see the model seemingly correlating exclamation marks with positive sentiment.
+That said, the structure of the sentence is preserved and the sentiment reversal was spot on.
+The next step was to try and apply the model to switching styles from horror authors (HP Lovecraft, Mary Shelley, and Edgar Allen Poe) to Shakespeare.

 # Author Transfer Results:
 (Horror Authors to Shakespeare)